VEinteligente/VESinFiltro/_noticias/2021-02-03_Instagram_phishing.md

 [http://web.archive.org/web/20210130233853/https://servicehelpcopyright.com/form/](http://web.archive.org/web/20210130233853/https://servicehelpcopyright.com/form/)

-Not only is the Instagram username and password are solicited, but also an email and its password.
+Not only is the Instagram username and password solicited, but also an email and its password.
 It's also worth mentioning that the attackers ask to *"not put 2 factors in two days after confirming your account here"*, in an attempt to dissuade the victims of using 2FA.

 As it can be seen on the screenshots, web pages share the same structure and some assets.
 The base URL looks like a destination used for testing purposes and it has some text written in Turkish.
 For example, alongside the word *“deneme”* in the center on the screen there is also a button that points to an email address called denemedene@gmail.com, which can be translated to “test” or “experiment”.